 While both are adventurous and outdoorsy, an adventure elopement is intended for those getting married.
 An adventure session is more like an anniversary or engagement session.
 Or just because!
 Adventure sessions require less in depth planning, but can last from 2 hours to an overnight backpacking trip.

-That we are not!
-While not always true, I’ve found in that trying to do both photography and videography, one (or both) medium often suffers.
+That I am not!
+While not always true, I’ve found in that trying to do both photography and videography, one (or both) medium often suffers (and I am already busy providing a metric ton of resources for my awesome couples!).
 I want to make sure you have next-level images, as opposed to just “okay” images and video.
 Usually, unless it’s very clear that someone also does video on their website, they likely don’t.

 The only exception is your own social media/TikTok video to share that we capture via phone!

 Of course!
-Before booking, all peeps get a link to one or more full galleries.
+Before booking, all peeps get a link to multiple full galleries.
 That way you are able to see the full spectrum of a typical day.
 The stuff you see on social media is not reflective of any photographer’s full body of work.